Heterogeneity of Central Nodes Explains the Benefits of Time-Varying Control in Complex Dynamical Networks: Main Results

-It can be shown that as $k \to \infty$, $R_i(k)$ results in the same rankings of the nodes as the left eigenvector centrality squared, which is thus taken as the definition of $R_i(\infty)$ (Methods and Supplementary Note~1).
-Figure~\ref{fig:comm}(a-b) illustrates the evolution of $R_i(k)$ as a function of $k$ for all $i \in V$ for a sample network of $n = 20$ nodes.
+Figure~\ref{fig:comm}(a-b) illustrates the evolution of $R_i(k)$ as a function of $k$ for all $i \in \Nc$ for a sample network of $n = 20$ nodes.

 Perhaps the most salient property of $2k$-communicability is the extent to which it relies on the local interactions among the nodes.
 Recall, cf.~\cite{CDG-GFR:01}, that for any $k$, the $(i, j)$ entry of $A^k$ equals the total number of paths of length $k$ from node $i$ to $j$ (if the graph is weighted, each path counts as its weight, equal to the product of the weights of its edges).
-From equation~\eqref{eq:Rik}, we see that $R_i(k)$ then equals the sum of the squares of the total (weighted) number of paths of length $k$ ending in node $i$.
+From equation~\eqref{eq:Rik}, we see that $R_i(k)$ equals the sum of the squares of the total (weighted) number of paths of length $k$ ending in node $i$.
 In other words, $R_i(k)$ only depends on connections of node $i$ with its $k$-hop out-neighbors, and is independent of the rest of the network.
 Therefore, $R_i(k)$ is a local notion of centrality for small $k$ and it incorporates more global information as $k$ grows.
-In particular, $R_i(k)$ is closely related to \begin{itemize} \item the out-degree centrality of node $i$ for $k = 1$; \item the left eigenvector centrality of node $i$ for $k \to \infty$; \end{itemize} (Methods and Supplementary Note~1).
-This scaling property of $2k$-communicability is illustrated in Figure~\ref{fig:comm}(a-d) for an example network of $n = 100$ nodes.
+In particular, as shown in Appendix~\ref{sec:relations}, $R_i(k)$ is closely related to \begin{itemize} \item the out-degree centrality of node $i$ for $k = 1$; \item the left eigenvector centrality of node $i$ for $k \to \infty$. \end{itemize} This scaling property of $2k$-communicability is illustrated in Figure~\ref{fig:comm}(a-d) for an example network of $n = 100$ nodes.
+Accordingly, we take the left eigenvector centrality squared as the definition of $R_i(\infty)$ in the sequel.